Ways Faculty Can Help Students with Traumatic Brain Injury/Acquired Brain Impairment

 In considering alternative forms of assessment, equal opportunity, not a guaranteed outcome, is the objective.
 You are not expected to lower standards to accommodate students with a disability, but rather are required to give them a reasonable opportunity to demonstrate what they have learned.

 - Have copies of the syllabus ready no less than six weeks prior to the beginning of the semester so textbooks can be transcribed to tape in as timely a manner as possible.

 - Invite students to self-identify on the first day of class by making a public statement such as: "If you're registered with Disabilities Services please contact me to discuss disability accommodations.
-If you haven't registered for services yet go to Arts and Sciences Commons 1017 to start the process."
+If you haven't registered for services yet go to Arts, Sciences and Education Commons 1017 to start the process."

 - Include a disability access statement in the course syllabus.

 - Keep instructions as brief and uncomplicated as possible.
 Repeat exactly without paraphrasing.

 - Clearly define course requirements, the dates of exams, and when assignments are due.
 Provide advance notice of any changes.

 - Present lecture information in a visual format (e.g., overheads, PowerPoint slides, handouts, etc.).
 Use visual aids or examples to illustrate key points.
 Videos, diagrams, practical and experimental activities also help to explain abstract concepts.